zouhair-oulli/zouhair-oulli/README.md

 Hello, my name is Zouhair.
-I work as an IBM i system administrator at Kyndryl, where I specialize in automation with Ansible.
-In my free time, I like reading books.
+I work as an IBM i system administrator at Kyndryl.

-I have created a [website](http://zouhair-oulli.notion.site) where I share courses about the IBM i platform, my hobbies, and other topics.
+I have created a [website](http://zouhair-oulli.notion.site) where I share courses and articles about the IBM i platform, my hobbies, and other topics.
 This allows me to contribute to the community and share my knowledge with everyone.

 You can view my content on the following pages: